 An SSL was identified for mercury at AD-33 (Geosyntec 2024a).
-As shown in previous ASDs (Geosyntec 2023b, Geosyntec 2024b, Geosyntec 2024c), if the mercury detected at AD-33 was derived from CCR leachate from the FGD Stackout Area, we would anticipate similar trends for the concentrations of other CCR constituents, particularly those known to be more conservative.
+As shown in previous ASDs (Geosyntec 2023b, Geosyntec 2024b, Geosyntec 2024c, Geosyntec 2024d), if aqueous mercury detected at AD-33 was derived from CCR leachate from the FGD Stackout Area, we would anticipate similar trends for the concentrations of other CCR constituents, particularly those known to be more conservative.
 Boron, a geochemically conservative parameter, has high leachability from FGD material (USEPA 2009b).
 A release from the FGD Stackout Area would be anticipated to result in higher concentrations of boron and other conservative parameters, such as sulfate; however, the observed boron and sulfate concentrations at AD-33 do not display increasing trends (Figure 10).
 Two samples of FGD sludge material from the Stackout Area were collected in 2019 for characterization to assess if the FGD material was a likely source of mercury to groundwater at AD-33.
-As summarized in Table 2, both the historical average and the most recent boron groundwater concentrations at AD-33 are two orders of magnitude lower than the boron concentrations in leachate from both Synthetic Precipitation Leaching Procedure (SPLP) analysis (SW-846 Test Method 1312 [USEPA 1994]) and Seven-Day Distilled Water Leachate Test Procedure (7-day leaching procedure) analysis (Appendix 4 of 30 TAC Chapter 335, Subchapter R [TAC 2016]) of FGD sludge (Attachment D).
-The lack of increasing boron in AD-33 groundwater despite the relatively higher concentration of leached boron from the FGD sludge suggests groundwater at AD-33 is not impacted by the unit.
+As summarized in Table 2, both the historical average and the most recent boron groundwater concentrations at AD-33 are two orders of magnitude lower than the boron concentrations in leachate from both Synthetic Precipitation Leaching Procedure (SPLP) analysis (SW-846 Test Method 1312 [USEPA 1994]) and Seven-Day Distilled Water Leachate Test Procedure (7-day leaching procedure) analysis (Appendix 4 of 30 TAC Chapter 335, Subchapter R) of FGD sludge (Attachment D).
+The lack of increasing boron in AD-33 groundwater despite the elevated boron concentrations in leached FGD sludge suggests that groundwater at AD-33 is not impacted by the unit.

-The FGD sludge material had detectable levels of total mercury at concentrations greater than those reported for two samples of aquifer solids collected from a soil boring advanced adjacent to AD-33 (Table 3, Attachment E).
-While the concentration of mercury in the aquifer solids is lower than the total mercury concentration in FGD sludge material, the low mobility of mercury from FGD suggests the FGD sludge is not the source of mercury in groundwater (USEPA 2009b, Hao et al. 2016).
-As shown in Figure 11 previous mercury groundwater concentrations at AD-33 were consistently at or above the mercury concentrations of leachate from SPLP analysis of FGD sludge material (Table 2, Attachment D).
-Mercury concentrations of leachate from 7-day leaching procedure analysis of FGD sludge material were below the laboratory detection limit of 0.005 mg/L. These results are in agreement with previous studies that have found that leached mercury concentrations are not correlated with total solid phase mercury in FGD samples (USEPA 2009b).
+The FGD sludge material contained detectable levels of total mercury at concentrations greater than those reported for two samples of aquifer solids collected from a soil boring advanced adjacent to AD-33 (Table 3, Attachment E).
+While the concentration of mercury in the aquifer solids is lower than the total mercury concentration in FGD sludge material, the low mobility of mercury from FGD as demonstrated in numerous laboratory studies suggests the FGD sludge is not a likely source of mercury in groundwater (USEPA 2009b, Hao et al. 2016).
+As shown in Figure 11, previous mercury groundwater concentrations at AD-33 were consistently equal or greater than the mercury concentrations of leachate from SPLP analysis of FGD sludge material (Table 2, Attachment D).
+Mercury concentrations in leachate from 7-day leaching procedure analysis of FGD sludge material were below the laboratory detection limit of 0.005 mg/L. These results agree with previous studies that have documented that leached mercury concentrations are not correlated with total solid phase mercury in FGD samples (USEPA 2009b).

-Detectable concentrations of mercury in aquifer solids at AD-33 present an alternative source of mercury in groundwater.
+Detectable concentrations of mercury in aquifer solids at AD-33 present an alternative source of mercury in groundwater (Table 3).
 Mercury is naturally occurring in soils and known to undergo isomorphic substitution for iron in crystalline iron minerals such as pyrite (Manceau et. al 2018).
 Analysis by XRD of material from the AD-33 soil boring showed detectable levels of pyrite below the seasonal water table (Table 1).